Johnny Ertle: Loss to bantam champ Pete Herman, 1919

-One of Ertel's most accomplished bantamweight opponents was Pete "Kid" Herman, reigning world bantamweight champion, whom he lost to in a fifth-round technical knockout in Minneapolis on May 23, 1919.
-According to a few boxing historians, including Ertel's manager Mike McNulty, Etle's actual loss of the title did not occur until his loss to Herman, a reigning champion.
+One of Ertle's most accomplished bantamweight opponents was Pete "Kid" Herman, reigning world bantamweight champion, whom he lost to in a fifth-round technical knockout in Minneapolis on May 23, 1919.
+According to a few boxing historians, including Ertle's manager Mike McNulty, Etle's actual loss of the title did not occur until his loss to Herman, a reigning champion.
 Herman was rated as the second greatest bantamweight in history by sports writer Nat Fleischer, and was a 1997 inductee to the International Boxing Hall of Fame.
 The world bantamweight championship was technically at stake, but according to Minnesota law, Ertle would have had to knock out Herman or win by a disqualification to take the title from him.
 The close bout was stopped because of Ertle's cut eye, but the Minneapolis Tribune wrote that he had at least a small margin on points until the fourth round.
 In the fourth, however, Herman sent Ertle to the canvas with a right cross for a count of four.
 Another right cross put Ertle to the canvas before the bell interrupted a count of nine.
 Only a few seconds into the fifth, Herman put Ertle down again with a right cross, and the referee called the match.

 Ertle lost to American flyweight champion contender Frankie Mason on June 20, 1919, in a ten-round newspaper decision in Grand Rapids, Michigan.
-Mason landed more clean blows, and demonstrated better ring craft than Ertel.
+Mason landed more clean blows, and demonstrated better ring craft than Ertle.
 On August 11, 1919, Ertle lost to Mason in a fifteen-round points decision at Oriole Park in Baltimore.
-In the opening rounds, Mason used a well-directed left jab to ward off the advances of Ertel.
-In the fifth, sixth, and seventh, Mason caught Ertel against the ropes in neutral corners and delivered blows without much return.
+In the opening rounds, Mason used a well-directed left jab to ward off the advances of Ertle.
+In the fifth, sixth, and seventh, Mason caught Ertle against the ropes in neutral corners and delivered blows without much return.
 Losing badly by the tenth, Ertle put up little resistance.
 In the fifteenth, Ertle suffered badly and took blows repeatedly, unable to defend himself.

-After his loss of any championship claim to Memphis Pal Moore, Ertel moved away from his manager Mike McNulty and his career suffered.
+After his loss of any championship claim to Memphis Pal Moore, Ertle moved away from his manager Mike McNulty and his career suffered.
 Many of the opponents selected by his new management were too skilled for Ertle, and his record suffered particularly in 1919–20.

-After his bouts with Mason, Ertel attempted to retire from boxing.
+After his bouts with Mason, Ertle attempted to retire from boxing.
 On April 27, 1920, he married Augusta Winkey and moved to a farm near Watertown, Minnesota.
 In Watertown, Ertle tried to make a living farming, but returned to the ring after the birth of his daughter, Marie.
 Around 1922, Ertle and his wife moved to Stillwater, Minnesota, where he remained the rest of his life.